SidonTheTroll/NvChad-Colemak/.github/README.md

 </div>

-A config which just works in completing essential tasks added with extra 'bloat' to make life a bit easier with focus on work with Colemak keyboard layout.
+A config which just works in completing essential tasks added with extra 'bloat' to make life a bit easier with focus on work with Colemak-DH keyboard layout.

-**Note that this config is made with Colemak layout in mind.
-Search for any other config if you dont use it.**
+**Note that this config is made with Colemak-DH layout in mind.
+Change a few lines in mappings file to quickly change to any other layout.**

 ## Installation
 1. Clone the repo into a folder with `git clone https://github.com/sidonthetroll/nvchad-colemak`